Third-Flegm/FlegmMTX/docs/README.md

 # flegmmtx

-Small, practical helpers for working with numeric 2D matrices in Python.
+Small, practical helpers for working with numeric 2D and 3D matrices in Python.

 ## Installation